kyma-project/kyma/components/connectivity-certs-controller/README.md

 Connectivity Certs Controller renews client certificate when it is getting close to its expiration time.
 Renewed certificate will replace the previous one in the Secret together with new private key.

-To renew the certificate immediately `spec.RenewNow` field on `CentralConnection` should be set to `true`.
+To renew the certificate immediately `spec.renewNow` field on `CentralConnection` should be set to `true`.

 ## Troubleshooting